vodan/vodan.github.io/index.md

 # My Personal website

-This site shall hold multiple informations i want to share or more or less i want to remeber for later.
-This site is unter continus construction.
+This site shall hold multiple informations I want to share or more or less I want to remember for later.
+This site is under continues construction.